dwrrehman/programming_language/readme.txt

 	sub  : subtraction
 	mul  : multiplication
 	div  : division
+	rem  : remainder
+	and  : bitwise and
+	or   : bitwise or
+	eor  : bitwise exclusive or
+	si   : shift increase
+	sd   : shift decease
 	ld   : load from compiletime memory
 	st   : store to compiletime memory
 	emit : emit data to executable